nunit/nunit.analyzers/documentation/NUnit1015.md

 # NUnit1015

-## The source type does not implement IEnumerable.
+## The source type does not implement IEnumerable

 | Topic    | Value
 | :--      | :--